jaekuryu/pyAI/Mnet/UpdateHistory.md

 - Maintained backward compatibility with default median threshold method
 - Improved user control over spectrum sensing classification sensitivity
 - Corrected Max-Mean threshold calculation to use max(energy) - mean(energy) for normalized data
+- Reflected the selected threshold method in the Results and Summary tabs
+- Updated settings save/load/reset to include the threshold method
+- Improved user control and transparency for spectrum sensing classification

 ## 7a1b3c2 jaekuryu 2025-07-26 03:15:18 -0400 Consolidating Parameters and Settings into unified interface based on docrules.md